-Appendix 2 of this Engagement Report summarises the feedback from the submissions received during the exhibition process whilst Appendix 3 summarises the changes made to the LSPS.
+Appendix 2 of this Engagement Report summarises the submission feedback received during the exhibition process whilst Appendices 3, 4 and 5 summarise the changes made to the LSPS, LHS and ELS Review and Update.

-Assurance process with the GSC
+Assurance process with the GSC - LSPS

-The LSPS is accompanied by an Assurance process which is established under the EP&A Act.
+The LSPS was accompanied by an Assurance process which is established under the EP&A Act.
 The Assurance process enables the GCS to guide all Greater Sydney Councils preparing their LSPS so they can come into effect by the prescribed date of 31 March 2020.